micropython/micropython/docs/library/uhashlib.rst

 .. method:: hash.digest()

-   Return hash for all data passed thru hash, as a bytes object.
+   Return hash for all data passed through hash, as a bytes object.
 After this method is called, more data cannot be fed into hash any longer.

    .. only:: port_wipy